Valerie-Irungu/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists the type of the iamafile in the tmp directory creates a symbolic link copies all the html files from the current working directory to the parent working directory
+lists the type of the iamafile in the tmp directory creates a symbolic link copies all the html files from the current working directory to the parent working directory moves all files beginning with uppercase letter to /tmp/u directory